umbraco/UmbracoDocs/umbraco-cms/fundamentals/backoffice/property-editors/built-in-property-editors/label.md

 ### Value type

-If you want to set a value other than a String, you can define the data using one of the other available Data Types: Decimal, Date/time, Time, Integer and Big integer.
+If you want to set a value other than a String, you can define the data using one of the other available Data Types: Decimal, Date/time, Time, Integer, and Big integer.

-There is also a Value Type: Long string if you need to set a very long string value for your Label.
+There is also a Value Type: Long string if you need to set a long string value for your Label.

 ## Content Example